Jisung0111/SPIDER_distance-guide/README.md

     + history.pkl: Contains the values used to write Training_Log.txt as a pickle file in order to load easily.
 + The followings are the settings used to make our results.
 ```
-# Distance guide, Our loss
+# Distance guide, Our loss (see Results/Result0/review0.jpg)
 python main.py
-# Distance guide, Triplet loss
+# Distance guide, Triplet loss (see Results/Result1/review0.jpg)
 python main.py --loss_setting 0 --tau 4.0 --reg 2.0 --Q 4.0
-# No guide, Our loss
+# No guide, Our loss (see Results/Result2/review.jpg)
 python main.py --epochs 240 --guide None --tau 1.5 --reg 0.5 --Q 5.0
 ```
 ## 3. Evaluation